Schedule a free consultation

 Consequences for DWI can be enhanced when a driver's BAC is extremely elevated.
 Extremely elevated means that your BAC is at or above.15 percent.
 Rather than facing charges for a Class B Misdemeanor, first-time DWI offenders will be charged with a Class A Misdemeanor.
 That's like getting your second DWI the first time you're arrested.
 Class A Misdemeanors are punishable by mandatory time behind bars, expensive fines, and the possible loss of your license.

 If you're facing criminal DWI charges in Harris County, it's important to fight back.
 One of the best decisions you can make after an arrest is to hire an experienced DWI defense lawyer.
-Contact the Doug Murphy Law Firm, P.C. to find out how our DWI defense lawyer can help you.
+Contact the Murphy & McKinney Law Firm, P.C. to find out how our DWI defense lawyer can help you.
 We offer a free consultation, so call for assistance today.

 Share this post: